MrHighVoltage/osic-tool-collection/README.md

 # osic-tool-collection

 ## ngspice:
-Python tool for parallelisation of ngspice using standard SPICE parameters (.param)
+Example schematic which uses a python tool for parallelisation of ngspice